 1 UK Quality Code for Higher Education Part A: Setting and maintaining academic standards.
 The Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies.
 QAA: November 2014.
+September 2023

 - 4.1 Each qualification descriptor sets out the outcomes for the typical or main qualification type at each framework level.
 When determining the level of an award, it is the level at which the outcomes are assessed that is the determining factor. - 4.2 At most levels there is more than one type of qualification that may be achieved.
 Within each level, the various types of qualifications involve different volumes of learning (for example master's degrees entail more learning than postgraduate certificates).
 As a consequence of this there are likely to be differences in the range and nature of intended course learning outcomes.
 Not all of the qualification types at each level therefore meet all of the expectations of the qualification descriptor.
-Where a qualification type other than the main qualification has a smaller volume of learning, the qualification descriptor for the degree is used as a reference point and the sub-degree qualification is expected to meet the descriptor in part. - 4.3 Note that the FHEQ Level 5 descriptors relate specifically to foundation degrees.
-When using the Level 5 descriptors in reference to a three year bachelor's degree it is likely that the specific descriptions relating to employment and employability will not necessarily be relevant.
-The descriptions of the expected 'academic' outcomes should however be used to ensure alignment. - 4.4 Course teams may contextualise the descriptors to particular subjects but must ensure congruence with the FHEQ level descriptors. - 4.5 The FHEQ descriptors are provided below for Levels 4, 5 and 6.
-The NTU generic level descriptor is provided for Level 3:
+Where a qualification type other than the main qualification has a smaller volume of learning, the qualification descriptor for the degree is used as a reference point and the sub-degree qualification is expected to meet the descriptor in part. - 4.3 Note that the FHEQ level 5 descriptors relate specifically to foundation degrees.
+When using the level 5 descriptors in reference to a three year bachelor's degree it is likely that the specific descriptions relating to employment and employability will not necessarily be relevant.
+The descriptions of the expected 'academic' outcomes should however be used to ensure alignment. - 4.4 Course teams may contextualise the descriptors to particular subjects but must ensure congruence with the FHEQ level descriptors. - 4.5 The FHEQ descriptors are provided below for levels 4, 5 and 6.
+The NTU generic level descriptor is provided for level 3:

-Students learning at this level will demonstrate: Students will typically be able to: Students will also have: Level 6 The descriptor provided for this level of the FHEQ is for any bachelor's degree with honours which should meet the descriptor in full.
-This qualification descriptor should also be used as a A systematic understanding of key aspects of their field of study, including acquisition of coherent and detailed knowledge, at least some of which is at, or informed by, the forefront of defined aspects of a discipline; An ability to deploy accurately established techniques of analysis and enquiry within a discipline; Apply the methods and techniques that they have learned to review, consolidate, extend and apply their knowledge and understanding, and to initiate and carry out projects; Critically evaluate arguments, assumptions, abstract concepts and data (that may be incomplete), to make judgements, and to frame appropriate questions to achieve a solution - or identify a the learning ability needed to undertake appropriate further training of a professional or equivalent nature.
+Students learning at this level will demonstrate: Students will typically be able to: Students will also have: Level 6 The descriptor provided for this level of the FHEQ is for any bachelor's degree with honours which should meet the descriptor in a systematic understanding of key aspects of their field of study, including acquisition of coherent and detailed knowledge, at least some of which is at, or informed by, the forefront of defined aspects of a discipline an ability to deploy accurately established apply the methods and techniques that they have learned to review, consolidate, extend and apply their knowledge and understanding, and to initiate and carry out projects critically evaluate arguments, assumptions, abstract concepts and data the qualities and transferable skills necessary for employment requiring: • the exercise of initiative and personal responsibility decision-making in complex and unpredictable contexts